arthurCollard/MTG_Practice/README.md

 This is a project that I am using to practice/implement design principles

-- Trying to practice using SOLID design priciples in a context that I enjoy, Magic The Gathering
+- Practice using SOLID design priciples in a context that I enjoy, Magic The Gathering
 - I thought it would be useful to design the app using Hexagonal arrchitecture and FSM since the game has a series of phases

 Designing (Taking a step back)